 Why Do Spider Veins Occur?

-Spider veins form when small veins are backed-up with blood due to an issue with the veins in the area that prevents the normal flow of blood to the heart.
+Spider veins form when varicose veins have backward flow veins are backed-up with blood due to an issue with the veins in the area that prevents the normal flow of blood to the heart.
 There are factors that can increase your risk of developing spider veins, these factors include:

 - Family history of vein problems